Boeing/sdr-hazards-classification/README.md

-# Boeing SDR Classifier package
+# SDR Classifier package
-This is a package to classify SDR records for Depressurization event.
+This is the source code for SDR Classifier package that classifies SDR records for potential safety hazards.
+The work is a collaboration between FAA and Boeing

 ## Build the whl file
 Run the command in the root folder to create the whl file in the _dist_ folder